SankalpM-29/TIC-TAC-TOE/README.md

 ## Running Tests

-Keep both files in the same folder and then type the follwing command in terminal.
+Keep both files in the same folder.
+Open the folder in terminal and then type the follwing command.

 ```
 python game.py